harileexyz/java-material/SWING_Project.md

 ---

 ### **Part 1: Understanding the MVC Pattern for Our Login App**

-#### **Teaching Script - Introduction**

-"Today, we're building a complete, multi-screen login application.
-More importantly, we're going to build it the *right way*, using a famous design pattern called **Model-View-Controller**, or **MVC**.
-This pattern is used everywhere in software development, from desktop apps to web applications, because it keeps our code organized, clean, and easy to manage."

 "MVC separates our application into three distinct parts:"